-Ingredients• 6 ounces bacon, chopped, for topping (optional) • 1 pound Italian sausage, the "hot" variety • 1 medium head of garlic (10 large cloves, peeled and minced, or pressed) • 1 medium onion, finely diced • 4 cups chicken broth/stock (32 ounces) • 6 cups water (48 ounces) • 5 medium russet potatoes, peeled and chopped into 1/4-inch thick pieces • 1 kale bundle, leaves stripped and chopped (6 cups) • 1 cup whipping cream • salt and black pepper, to taste • parmesan cheese, for topping (optional)
+Ingredients• 6 ounces bacon, chopped • 1 pound spicy Italian sausage • 1 medium head (10 cloves) garlic, peeled and minced or pressed • 1 medium onion, finely diced • 4 cups chicken stock • 6 cups water • 5 medium russet potatoes, peeled and chopped into 1/4 inch-thick pieces • 6 cups kale, chopped • 1 cup whipping cream • salt, to taste • black pepper, to taste • parmesan cheese, optional, for topping

-When the potatoes are nearly done, add the cooked sausage and chopped kale, bringing it all to a light boil.
+When the potatoes are nearly done, add the cooked sausage and chopped kale, and bring the mixture again to a light boil.

-Mix in 1 cup cream and bring to a boil.
-Season with salt and black pepper, to taste, then remove from heat.
+Season the soup with salt and black pepper, to taste.
+Then, remove from heat.

 Garnish with bacon and parmesan cheese before serving.